Azure-Samples/ms-identity-docs-code-dotnet/spa-blazor-wasm/README.md

 # ASP.NET Core 8.0 Blazor WebAssembly | standalone  app | user sign-in, protected web API access (Microsoft Graph) | Microsoft identity platform

-The standalone app in this scenario is created using the ASP.NET Core 8.0 Blazor WebAssembly template and modified to allow sign-in with a Microsoft Entra ID account.
-It uses the [Microsoft.Authentication.WebAssembly.Msal](https://www.nuget.org/packages/Microsoft.Authentication.WebAssembly.Msal) package to authenticate users and obtain tokens for calling protected APIs.
+The standalone app in this scenario is created using the ASP.NET Core 8.0 Blazor WebAssembly template and modified to allow sign-in with a Microsoft Entra account.
+It uses the [Microsoft.Authentication.WebAssembly.MSAL](https://www.nuget.org/packages/Microsoft.Authentication.WebAssembly.Msal) package to authenticate users and obtain tokens for calling protected APIs.
 In other words, the app adds an authentication layer that allows users to sign in with their Work and school accounts and make web API calls to protected resources on their behalf.

-> Note: This code sample uses the Microsoft.Authentication.WebAssembly.Msal package, which is a modified version of the Microsoft.Identity.Client library.
+> Note: This code sample uses the Microsoft.Authentication.WebAssembly.MSAL package, which is a modified version of the Microsoft.Identity.Client library.

 ![A screenshot of an ASP.NET Core 8.0 Blazor WebAssembly application displaying a response from Microsoft Graph.](./media/app-signedin.png)